The Graduate Student Consortium at TEI allows junior researchers to share experiences and discuss their progress with senior advisors.

-Each applicant should provide a short written paper (four pages in the ACM two-column format, not including references) describing their ongoing research.
+Each applicant should provide a short written paper describing their ongoing research.

 The paper should clearly describe the research topic, covering the context and motivation, objectives, and central research questions.
 Also we require a concise background description and literature review framing the research, a description and rationale of the approach to research design and methodology, and an overview of data collection and analysis methods.
 If possible and suitable, please also include description of pilot, preliminary or selected results framed in the context of research questions.
 Finally, the paper should provide a brief timeline that gives insight into the activities done so far as well as in activities planned for the remainder of the PhD research.
 Please mention the amount of time left.

 The selection of GSC participants will be made by the GSC chairs.
 Accepted GSC papers will be published in the TEI Proceedings and in the ACM Digital Library.